|1kg / 2.2lbs of courgettes|

 We have been asked a couple of times if soft cheese can be bought at supermarkets.
 The picture on the left shows the Tesco version; Sainsbury's, Morissons and Aldi also stock it.

 Next the courgettes - shop bought ones are excellent but if you have any overgrown ones in your garden these are also a free and perfect alternative.
 One comment at the end of this page also makes the point that even without the addition of soft cheese this soup tastes delicious - it definitely does.
+It's also worthwhile taking the advice of the comment on 4 August 2014 if you like to spice up this recipe slightly.

 Heat the oil on a low heat and add the onions.
 Cook for five minutes stirring frequently.
 Add the cubed potatoes, five tablespoons of water and cook on a low heat for a further 10 minutes.
 Stir the mix frequently because the potatoes can stick to the bottom of the pan.